 MPE's Renewable Energy Portfolio

-Presently, more than 25 percent of MPE’s power is supplied by renewable resources.
+Presently, 30 percent of MPE’s power is supplied by renewable resources.
 MPE’s electric distribution power portfolio includes:

 1. HYDROELECTRIC GENERATION